 Flow 4 is approximately 9% of all ED attendances.
-There was no change in numbers of flow 4 patients attending ED during the last winter period or previous years.
+There was no change in numbers of flow 4 patients attending ED during the winter period last winter or previous years.
 During December 2014, the 4-hour standard performance for this flow was below 85%, rising to 91% during January to March 2015.